-Registered Shareholders have two methods by which they can vote their Common Shares at the Meeting, namely in person or by proxy.
+Registered Shareholders have two (2) methods by which they can vote their Common Shares at the Meeting, namely in person or by proxy.
 To assure representation at the Meeting, Registered Shareholders are encouraged to return the proxy included with this management information circular ("Circular").
 Sending in a proxy will not prevent a Registered Shareholder from voting in person at the Meeting.
 The vote will be taken and counted at the Meeting.
 Registered Shareholders who do not plan to attend the Meeting or do not wish to vote in person can vote by proxy.
-Shareholders are strongly encouraged not to attend the Meeting in person and to vote by proxy in advance of the Meeting.

-Proxies must be received by the Corporation's transfer agent, Computershare Investor Services Inc., not later than June 23, 2020 at 4:00 p.m.
+Proxies must be received by the Corporation's transfer agent, Computershare Investor Services Inc., ("Computershare") not later than June 20, 2022 at 10:00 a.m.
 (Atlantic Time).
-A Registered Shareholder must return the completed proxy to Computershare Investor Services Inc., as follows:
+A Registered Shareholder must return the completed proxy to Computershare as follows: